Herbert Hoover: Director of the American Relief Administration (1919–1923)

 Despite the opposition of Senator Henry Cabot Lodge and other Republicans, Hoover provided aid to the defeated German nation after the war, as well as relief to famine-stricken Russian Soviet Federative Socialist Republic.
 Hoover condemned the Bolsheviks but warned President Wilson against an intervention in the Russian Civil War, as he viewed the White Russian forces as little better than the Bolsheviks and feared the possibility of a protracted U.S. involvement.
 The Russian famine of 1921–22 claimed six million people, but the intervention of the ARA likely saved millions of lives.
 When asked if he was not helping Bolshevism by providing relief, Hoover stated, "twenty million people are starving.
 Whatever their politics, they shall be fed!"
 Reflecting the gratitude of many Europeans, in July 1922, Soviet author Maxim Gorky told Hoover that "your help will enter history as a unique, gigantic achievement, worthy of the greatest glory, which will long remain in the memory of millions of Russians whom you have saved from death".
+Hoover later praised Russian anti-communist leader Pyotr Wrangel for his devotion to Russia, stating, in a foreword to Wrangel's memoirs, "General Wrangel’s memoirs are the story of that great devotion."
+Hoover was a devoted anti-communist.

 In 1919, Hoover established the Hoover War Collection at Stanford University.
 He donated all the files of the Commission for Relief in Belgium, the U.S. Food Administration, and the American Relief Administration, and pledged $50,000 as an endowment.
 Scholars were sent to Europe to collect pamphlets, society publications, government documents, newspapers, posters, proclamations, and other ephemeral materials related to the war and the revolutions that followed it.
 The collection was renamed the Hoover War Library in 1922 and is now known as the Hoover Institution Library and Archives.
 During the post-war period, Hoover also served as the president of the Federated American Engineering Societies.